 Though the official language of patent registration in Korea is, as one might suspect, Korean; applicants may file applications in English.
 If you are planning on submitting an application in English, Korean translations must be submitted, in most cases, within 14 months from the earliest priority date.
 It should be noted that applicants who do not have a residential or business address in Korea must hire a professional to represent them in patent proceedings.

 Challenging a Patent Decision at KIPO or in a Korean Court

-Should a patent be accepted by KIPO, the applicant should pay the first three years fees within three months of acceptance of the patent.
-If a patent is refused, has an appeals process of which consists a KIPO panel of examiners as well as legal recourse through the local Patent Court and, if necessary, the Supreme Court.
+Should a patent be accepted by KIPO, the applicant should pay the first three years’ fees within three months of acceptance of the patent.
+If a patent is refused, Korea has an appeals process which consists of a KIPO panel of examiners as well as legal recourse through the Korean Patent Court and, if necessary, the Supreme Court.

-In cases where a third party wishes to challenge the validity of a KIPO granted patent in Korea, interested parties are required to file an invalidation request or through opposition proceedings in court.
+In cases where a third party wishes to challenge the validity of a KIPO-granted patent in Korea, interested parties are required to file an invalidation request or through opposition proceedings in a Korean court.
 Filings for an invalidation proceeding may be filed at any time after the patent is granted or even after the patent has expired, whereby, opposition claims can only be made within six months of publication of the granted patent in question.
-For more information on infringement on your patents please see: Korean Patent Court’s Intellectual Property Infringement Guidelines.
+For more information on infringement on your patents in Korea please see: the Korean Patent Court’s Intellectual Property Infringement Guidelines.

 Should you or your firm be interested in learning more about filing a patent in Korea, please set up a call with one of our attorneys at IPG Legal.

 - Filing for a Patent in Korea: Basics of Korean Patent Law